asappresearch/flambe/docs/starting/usage.rst

 .. tip::
   Additionally we setup some ``Tune`` classes for use with hyperparameter search and scheduling.
-  They can be accessed via ``!tune.ClassName`` tags.
+  They can be accessed via ``!ray.ClassName`` tags.
 More on hyperparameter search and scheduling in :ref:`understanding-experiments_label`.